MatteHue808/MatteHue808.github.io/essays/classretrospective.md

 Some shortcomings that I would like to fix include not being able to remove and add quantities from the invoice itself.
 Furthermore, I would like to put a working system where you can see the number of items in your cart.

 <h2>3.
 Describe what you are most proud of about your system:</h2>
 I think that the thing I'm most proud of in my system is the cart functionality.
 Even with its flaws, I think I surprised myself by being able to work it out and create and actual cart system that can take different brands of products with different quantities.
+After I had got it working--that's when I truly knew that my skill had progressed since Assignment 1.

 <h2>4.
 Describe what you are least happy with your system:</h2>
 The thing that I am least happy with my system in being unable to remove quantities from the invoice.
 I think that would be really convenient for the consumer; every store has it after all, and it would especially be appropriate for a fountain pen store because of how expensive these items can get.
 It can be a difference between $10.00 and $100.00 totals--which in turn affects whether you get free shipping or not.